 - 1. Operational management

 - 2. Outsourcing

 - 3. Demand and capacity analysis

 - 4. RTT administration and governance

 - 5. Validation and data quality

 - 6. Theatre productivity

 - 7. Clinical harm reviews

-- 8. GP Referral demand management programme
+- 8. GP Planned Care Quality Improvement Programme

 Clinical Harm Reviews

 A key element of the RTT Recovery Plan is the Clinical Harm Programme.
 The programme is designed to ensure risk to patients waiting longer than the NHS constitutional standards for their treatment are appropriately and efficiently managed.
 Patients are reviewed, and the findings reported weekly via Access Board and the Clinical Harm Review Panel.